AGREEMENT RENEWING AN ALLIANCE

 SURVEYORS OF PUERTO RICO (CIAPR)

 The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Puerto Rico Area Office, PR Occupational Safety and Health Administration (PR OSHA) and the Department of Professional Development and Continued Education of the Professional College of Engineers and Land Surveyors (CIAPR, in Spanish, hereinafter) continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA, PR OSHA and CIAPR hereby renew the Alliance signed September 9, 2004, and renewed August 24, 2006 and October 27, 2008, with a continued emphasis on hazards encountered in the construction industry.
+To that end, OSHA, PR OSHA and CIAPR hereby renew the Alliance signed September 9, 2004, and renewed August 24, 2006, October 27, 2008, and September 28, 2011, with a continued emphasis on hazards encountered in the construction industry.
 Specifically, each organization is committed to providing CIAPR members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
 Through the Alliance, the organizations will continue to address construction and general industry focused hazards, with an emphasis in preventing and reducing exposure to those hazards.
-In renewing this Alliance, OSHA and CIAPRrecognize that OSHA's On-site Consultation Project partners are an integral part of the OSHA national effort.
+In renewing this Alliance, OSHA and CIAPR recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.

 The Participants intend to work together to achieve the following goals related to raising awareness of OSHA's rulemaking and enforcement initiatives: